 LC Module: Notetaking Connections

 GC218-S5 – Investigative Inductive Notetaking Process – The Investigative Inductive notetaking process provides fact-finding approaches to solving scenarios, case studies and other instruction.
-It involves investigating a happening, occurrence or action.
+It involves investigating a happening, an occurrence or action.
 Alexa or Instructor will guide students through the Investigative process using the Exploratory, Problem-Solving and Solutions Notetaking formats.

 GC217-S2 – Comparison Notetaking Sheet – Comparison notetaking is an effective format for comparing ideas, concepts or objects during instruction.
 Experts claim that discovering similarities and differences is the “core” of all learning.
 Alexa or Instructor will guide students in creating comparison sheets for notetaking.
 Using a Comparison Notetaking Sheet makes notes easy to manage and consolidate.
 The more precise the pattern, the easier the organization, notetaking, learning, and recall of information